tytydraco/yessleep/out/If_they_approach_you_do_not_tell_them_the_time_make_an_excuse_and_LEAVE.md

 “Play the video again” I hastily said.

-I watched in horror as I focused on the person in the back seat, he had smokey-grey thinning hair and was dressed in shabby an old brown suit jacket.
+I watched in horror as I focused on the person in the back seat, he had smokey-grey thinning hair and was dressed in a shabby, old brown suit jacket.
 That’s when I realised, it was the man that was trying to sell us the jewellery.

 “It’s him, the man Scott said was following him” I said while pointing at the screen.